 Mary Cullather (Treasurer) is an experimental music composer and multi-media artist who lives in Los Angeles and has worked in music, performance, video, photography, and installation.
-Work has been shown at: DiverseWorks, Huntington Beach Art Center, New Music America, The Orange Show.
+Work has been shown at: New Music America, The Orange Show, DiverseWorks, Huntington Beach Art Center.
 MFA in Art from CalArts.
 BA in Music from University of St. Thomas.
+Board member since 2016.

 Michael Friend (President) is a media archivist who has worked at the UCLA Film and Television Archive, the National Center for Film and Video Preservation at the American Film Institute, and the Academy Film Archive (AMPAS).
 In addition to lectures and independent restoration work, he is the co-producer of the Reel Thing, an international symposium focused on film and digital restoration.
 He has worked for Universal, MGM and Sony (where he is currently employed as a restoration and archival specialist for film and digital assets).
 He served as chair of the International Federation of Film Archives (FIAF) Technical Commission, and was the secretariat of the Technology Council for seven years.
 Currently, he serves on committees at the Association of Moving Image Archives (AMIA) and the Academy’s Sci-Tech Council.
 For the last decade he has been an adjunct professor at UCLA, primarily in the Moving Image Archive Studies program.